checkeverything.ch

 Fit with Swiss Climate Legislation

 The Climate and Innovation Act (KlG) entered into force on 1 January 2025.
-It enshrines the net zero 2050 goal and frames federal support for decarbonised heating and innovative industrial processes.
+It enshrines the net zero 2050 goal and frames federal support for decarbonised heating and innovative industrial processes; its impulse programme for heating replacement has accepted cantonal applications since the start of 2025.
 The CO₂ Act in its current form runs until 2030 and finances part of the Buildings Programme via the CO₂ levy.

-• February 2026: Municipalities mail the voting documents along with the Federal Chancellery's explanatory booklet.
+• February 2026: Municipalities mailed the voting documents with the Federal Chancellery's explanatory booklet.

 FAQ: Climate Fund Initiative 2026